adambergman/css-crossfade-calculator/README.md

 ## Example Results

-Below are two examples with output from the form tool available at https://adambergman.github.io/css-crossfade-calculator
+Below are two examples with output from calculator at https://adambergman.github.io/css-crossfade-calculator

 ### 2 Images
 > Crossfade 2 images displaying each for 5 seconds with a 2 second crossfade.